fluent/fluentd-docs-gitbook/plugins/input/forward.md

 </source>
 ```

-When this feature is enabled, Fluentd will check all incoming requests
+When this feature is enabled, Fluentd will check all the incoming requests for a
-for a client certificate signed by the trusted CA. Requests that don't
+client certificate signed by the trusted CA. Requests with an invalid client
-supply a valid client certificate will fail.
+certificate will fail.

 To check if mutual authentication is working properly, issue the
 following command: